Taiamã

 About Taiamã

-Taiamã Ecological Station is a federal protected area located in the northern Pantanal of Mato Grosso state, Brazil, within the municipality of Cáceres.
-The station covers approximately 11,200 hectares on the alluvial floodplain of the Paraguay River and protects one of the most biodiverse and least-disturbed sections of the Pantanal wetland complex.
-Its landscape is dominated by seasonally inundated grasslands, oxbow lakes, gallery forests, and floating meadows.
-Managed by ICMBio, the station is classified as a strict scientific reserve with no public visitation.
-It is particularly renowned as critical habitat for the giant river otter and one of the largest concentrations of hyacinth macaws in the world.
+Taiamã Ecological Station is a federal protected area located in the northern Pantanal of Mato Grosso state, Brazil, within the municipalities of Cáceres and Poconé.
+[1] The station covers approximately 11,555 hectares on the alluvial floodplain of the Paraguay River, protecting one of the most biodiverse and least-disturbed sections of the Pantanal wetland complex.
+[1] Its landscape is dominated by seasonally inundated grasslands, oxbow lakes, gallery forests, and floating meadows.
+Managed by ICMBio as a strict scientific reserve (IUCN Category Ia) with no public visitation, the station was designated a Ramsar Wetland of International Importance in 2018.
+[2] It is particularly renowned for supporting one of the highest jaguar population densities in the world and large concentrations of giant river otters and hyacinth macaws.

 Wildlife Ecosystems

-Taiamã holds some of the highest wildlife densities recorded anywhere in the Pantanal.
-Giant river otters occupy permanent lagoons in family groups of up to eight individuals, and the station's population is among the best-monitored in Brazil.
-Jaguars are resident throughout the year and frequently photographed by researchers along river margins.
-Giant anteaters, tapirs, and marsh deer graze the seasonal grasslands in large numbers.
+Taiamã holds one of the highest wildlife densities recorded anywhere in the Pantanal.
+Research using camera traps and GPS collars documented a jaguar population density of approximately 12.4 individuals per 100 km² — among the highest densities ever recorded for the species globally, supported in part by an unusual diet dominated by fish and aquatic reptiles.
+[1] Giant river otters occupy permanent lagoons in family groups of up to eight individuals, and the station's population is among the best-monitored in Brazil.
+Giant anteaters, tapirs, and marsh deer graze the seasonal grasslands.
 The station supports hundreds of nesting pairs of jabiru storks (Jabiru mycteria) — the symbol of the Pantanal — as well as roseate spoonbills, agami herons, and neotropical cormorants.
-Caimans reach densities exceeding 50 individuals per hectare in some lagoons.
+Caimans reach high densities in lagoons, and the station is also significant for its concentrations of hyacinth macaws.

 Flora Ecosystems